pjlplourde/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for the Git course.
+This is a sample app for the Git course.

 ## How to Work with Git
 1. git checkout main